solid-contrib/information/README.md

 The [Solid GitHub account](https://github.com/solid) was started by the [Solid academic project at MIT](https://solid.mit.edu) and today is run by the [Solid Team](https://github.com/solid/information/blob/master/solid-team.md) using defined processes.

 Solid aims to decentralise power on the web to ensure that the web is used for the global public interest by providing the Solid specification.
+Read more about the [Solid values](https://github.com/solid/information/blob/master/solid-values.md).

 # Solid Specifications
 The Solid specifications can be found in the following repositories: